Christian politics in New Zealand: Evangelical parties

-Vision New Zealand (2019– )

-In 2019, a new Christian party called Vision New Zealand was launched under the leadership of Hannah Tamaki, the wife of Destiny Church leader Bishop Brian Tamaki.
-The party has so far received most attention for its anti-Muslim and anti-Asian views.
-It has advocated banning the construction of mosques, temples and other foreign buildings of worship, reducing immigration including refugees, and opposing the United Nations' Global Compact for Migration.

-On 17 October 2020, the Vision New Zealand Party secured 2,775 votes at the New Zealand general election 2020.
-This comprised 0.2% of all votes cast during that election and fell significantly short of the five percent threshold for party list only representation under the Mixed Member Proportional electoral system which has existed in New Zealand since 1996.

-ONE Party (2020– )
+ONE Party (2020–23)/ New Zeal Party (2023–)

 In June 2020, another Christian party called ONE Party was launched under the leadership of Stephanie Harawira and Edward Shanly.
 The ONE Party says that it wants to promote a Christian voice in Parliament.
-The party opposes any decriminalization of abortion, seeks to ban transgender medical and counselling treatments for people under the age of 18 years, and supports Israel.

-At the 2020 election, the ONE Party received 6,470 party votes, or 0.3% of the total party votes, short of the five percent threshold for party list representation.

 Māori Christianity

-The first significant specifically Christian political party activity in New Zealand came at the behest of the Ratana movement.
-The Ratana Church, established by Māori spiritual leader Tahupotiki Wiremu Ratana in 1925, gained particularly strong support from Māori of lower socio-economic status.
-The Ratana movement actively participated in the world of politics, and the first Ratana Member of Parliament gained election in a 1932 by-election.
+The first significant specifically Christian political party activity in New Zealand came at the behest of the Rātana movement.
+The Rātana Church, established by Māori spiritual leader Tahupōtiki Wiremu Rātana in 1925, gained particularly strong support from Māori of lower socio-economic status.
+The Rātana movement actively participated in the world of politics, and the first Rātana Member of Parliament gained election in a 1932 by-election.

-In Parliament, the Ratana movement co-operated closely with the Labour Party, the rising force in New Zealand politics in the 1930s.
-In the 1935 elections, Ratana won two of the four of the Māori seats, and shortly afterwards, allied itself with the Labour Party, which had won the election.
-The Labour Party and the Ratana movement have remained closely allied since this point, although the alliance has grown strained at times, and both National and the Maori Party also vie for their support.
+In Parliament, the Rātana movement co-operated closely with the Labour Party, the rising force in New Zealand politics in the 1930s.
+In the 1935 elections, Rātana won two of the four Māori seats, and shortly afterwards allied itself with the Labour Party, which had won the election.
+The Labour Party and the Rātana movement have remained closely allied since this point, although the alliance has grown strained at times, and both National and the Māori Party also vie for their support.

 Piri Wiri Tua Movement

-In recent years at least one independent attempt has occurred to bring the Ratana religion to politics — the Piri Wiri Tua party, although not part of the Ratana Church, has strong roots in Ratanadom.
+In recent years at least one independent attempt has occurred to bring the Rātana religion to politics — the Piri Wiri Tua party, although not part of the Rātana Church, has strong roots in Ratanadom.